-Rich people in the modern world have ‘safe rooms’, where they can hole up if danger threatens.
-Masada was Herod’s ‘safe room’.
-He transformed a lonely desert plateau into an almost impregnable citadel – and a luxury refuge as well.
+Is Masada unique?
+Not entirely.
+Rich people in the modern world have ‘safe rooms’, where they hole up if danger threatens.
+Masada was King Herod’s ‘safe room’.
+He transformed a lonely desert plateau into an almost impregnable citadel – and a luxurious refuge.

 Herod: Soldier, diplomat, villain

 Fierce-eyed hawk, symbol of Masada